 All children attending Layton School have a right to experience the whole of the Early Years Foundation Stage / National Curriculum and R.E.
-All pupils will be offered full access to as broad and balanced an education as possible whilst being differentiated, where appropriate, to meet their needs.
+All pupils will be offered full access to as broad and balanced an education as possible whilst being adapted, where appropriate, to meet their needs.

 A child with SEN/D will have his/her needs met in a fully inclusive environment.
 Pupil and parent views will be sought as part of the vital role in supporting their own/child’s learning and development.
-The school employs a Speech and Language Therapist for 2 days per week and an Occupational Therapist for 0.5 days per week.
+The school employs a Speech and Language usually opting for Shine who support the school with this provision.

-We also have a Learning Mentor and 2 Family Engagement Workers who work with children and their families to ensure children are able to make the most of the educational opportunities available to them.
+We also employ two Family Engagement Workers who work with children and their families to ensure children are able to make the most of the educational opportunities available to them.

 Layton School liaises with the Local Authority SEN/D department for advice and support from a range of services.
 This is done via the SENCO.

 We are proud to work with a range of external agencies as continued support for children and families ensuring their educational, health and social needs are met.

 Mrs Julie Barr – BEd (Hons) NPQH, Post Graduate Certificate SENCO Award